-Stassi Schroeder Dishes On The ‘Vanderpump Rules’ Season Five Reunion
+Stassi Schroeder Dishes On The ‘Vanderpump Rules’ Season 5 Reunion

 “We all yelled over each other,” Stassi Schroeder teased listeners, according to a report by Reality Tea on March 3.
 “It was actually my favorite one we’ve done yet because there wasn’t just one person who took the heat.
 I feel like there have been years where I solely took the heat, a year Kristen solely took the heat, and then another year where Jax did.
 There were so many different dynamics of people going at each other.”

-Stassi Schroeder has been featured on Vanderpump Rules since the series’ first season but has not maintained her full-time role on the show as several of her co-stars, including Jax Taylor, Katie Maloney, Tom Sandoval, Scheana Marie Shay and Kristen Doute, have done.
+Stassi Schroeder has been featured on Vanderpump Rules since the series’ first season, but she has not maintained her full-time role on the show as several of her co-stars, including Jax Taylor, Katie Maloney, Tom Sandoval, Scheana Marie Shay, and Kristen Doute, have done.

-Stassi Schroeder embarked on a full-time role with Vanderpump Rules when the series began airing in January 2013 as a spinoff of Bravo TV’s hit series The Real Housewives of Beverly Hills, but after dealing with a massive falling out with several of her co-stars due to a hookup between her former boyfriend, Taylor, and her longtime friend, Doute, Schroeder left Los Angeles and headed for the east coast.
+Stassi Schroeder embarked on a full-time role with Vanderpump Rules when the series began airing in January of 2013 as a spinoff of Bravo TV’s hit series The Real Housewives of Beverly Hills, but after dealing with a massive falling out with several of her co-stars due to a hookup between her former boyfriend Taylor and her longtime friend Doute, Schroeder left Los Angeles and headed for the East Coast.

-While Stassi Schroeder moved in with her then-boyfriend, Patrick Meagher, after leaving her gig at SUR Restaurant, where Vanderpump Rules is filmed, she ultimately returned to Los Angeles with Meagher in tow and began filming a part-time role for the series’ third season.
-As fans will recall, Stassi Schroeder chose to keep her relationship off of the show and throughout filming, she failed to mention Meagher at all.
-Then, during the reunion special later that season, she admitted that Meagher wasn’t on board with her being in the same room as her former boyfriend, Jax Taylor.
+While Stassi Schroeder moved in with her then-boyfriend Patrick Meagher after leaving her gig at SUR Restaurant, where Vanderpump Rules is filmed, she ultimately returned to Los Angeles with Meagher in tow and began filming a part-time role for the series’ third season.
+As fans will recall, Stassi Schroeder chose to keep her relationship off of the show, and throughout filming, she failed to mention Meagher at all.
+Then, during the reunion special later that season, she admitted that Meagher wasn’t on board with her being in the same room as former boyfriend Jax Taylor.

-Although Stassi Schroeder did address her relationship during the show’s fourth season, Meagher stayed away from the cameras and eventually, after attempting to regain their spark by living separately, the couple called it quits.
+Although Stassi Schroeder addressed her relationship during the show’s fourth season, Meagher stayed away from the cameras, and eventually, after attempting to regain their spark by living separately, the couple called it quits.

-Continuing on to her Straight Up With Stassi listeners, Schroeder said the taping of the Vanderpump Rules reunion was the “worst day of the year.”
+Continuing on to her Straight Up with Stassi listeners, Schroeder said the taping of the Vanderpump Rules reunion was the “worst day of the year.”

 “I dread it every year.
 I would rather be buried alive for a whole day than do the reunion,” she joked.